MasterPitho/-Document-Screening-System/README.md

 # Document Screening Engine

-An explainable **Smart India Hackathon prototype** for document screening.
  It validates machine-readable identity documents, runs a multi-signal image-forensics pipeline, verifies faces with **InsightFace ArcFace embeddings** (ONNX Runtime), adds **passive presentation-attack (liveness) screening**, and computes a transparent, deterministic risk score.
 It is **not** a guarantee of document authenticity and **not** an autonomous identity decision; a trained human officer remains the final decision maker.

 ## 1. Problem Statement